huggingface/blog/gemma-july-update.md

 ```bash
 brew install llama.cpp
 ```
-Note: if you are building llama.cpp from scratch then remember to pass `LLAMA_CURL=1` flag.
+Note: if you are building llama.cpp from scratch then remember to pass the `LLAMA_CURL=1` flag.

 Step 2: Run inference